This article, The Double Induction Cooktop: We Review the Best of 2017, was last updated July 2018.

 Second Place: NuWave 30602 Double PIC Burner

 Yep: this is made by the same folks who make the now-famous, as-seen-on-TV single portable induction burner (a number one seller on Amazon).
 Because of this, you may say it’s gimmicky.
 You may say it’s a flash in the pan.
 You may say the quality isn’t there.
 But folks, I like this double induction cooktop, and I’ll tell you why: it’s got a lot of cool features that other double induction burners just don’t have.
-For example, it has six shortcut keys (from Low to High), plus 94 other temperature setting combinations.
+For example, it has six shortcut keys (from Low to High) that make it easy to use, plus 94 other temperature setting combinations.
 You can program it to do all sorts of neat things like delay start time and save your favorite recipes.
 It has a "Keep Warm" setting.
 It will run for 100 hours without shutting off.
 And, its temp range is 100F-575F--a wider range than any other double induction burner in its class.

 The NuWave 30602 Double PIC double induction cooktop has so many neat features, we’ll probably miss a few.
 But here are the coolest ones: